All Episodes

 They're thinking of redoing the elections through the mail.

-They can't do cauc eye because not everybody can show up, and they don't want to re-poll everything because it cost a lot of money.
+And they don't want to repoll everything because it costs a lot of money.

-Last time I was in New York, or maybe two times ago, I asked on air, an open air plea to Steve Jobs, the CEO of Apple Inc.
+Last time I was in New York or maybe two times ago, I asked on air an open-air plea to Steve Jobs, the CEO of Apple Inc., to help out with a couple problems I was having with the new operating system, OS 10.5 Leopard.

 It's funny to read.

-Well, actually just one.
+Well, actually, just one.

-Uh both have been resolved through the diligent work of an engineer that Apple assigned, my IT guy.
+Both have been resolved through the diligent work of an engineer that Apple assigned, my IT guy.

-Uh and it you can set it to bad well, it automatically backs up every hour.
+Well, it automatically backs up every hour.

-There's always somebody on the other end when it rings, you probably have to answer it.
+When it rings, you probably have to answer it.

-I hate hearing a phone.
+I hate hearing the phone.

 I just despise it.

-Uh and so there's a lot of important stuff in my email application.
+And so there's a lot of important stuff in my email application.

 I've got four.